Mjz86/C_colon/mcc.md

-// a lambda  can only do  relocations  in its caputure in E colon , `fn(){}` is implicitly `fn[:=](){}`, however in c colon we have other types too, copy in c colon is   like `fn[=](){}` in c++, however with fn before it, but with `fn(){}` the implicit relocation `:=` one, the caputure after fn using `[...]` cannot be specified under E colon, so only relocation constructors of lambda is supported ,for a copy , we can do a copy in the main scope then relocation into the lambda, this can be thought  of making a new function and giving our box to it for usage , so we lost it.
+// a lambda  can only do  relocations  in its caputure in E colon , `fn(){}` is implicitly `fn[pass](){}`, however in c colon we have other types too, copy in c colon is   like `fn[clone](){}` in c++, however with fn before it, but with `fn(){}` the implicit relocation `pass` one, the caputure after fn using `[...]` cannot be specified under E colon, so only relocation constructors of lambda is supported ,for a copy , we can do a copy in the main scope then relocation into the lambda, this can be thought  of making a new function and giving our box to it for usage , so we lost it.
 // the implicit lambda for iteration-primitive is the only place where caputure is by reference in E colon , and this is also heavily restricted under the iteration-primitive rules
 // also because the scope begins and ends predictably,  and the caller is conceptually paused until the end of the iteration,  this refrences caputure is almost always a pass under implicit borrow rules.
+// in, inout, out, move , pass and clone are keywords used for function arguments, similar to &mut and & in rust, pass can be ommided in the call site .

-// note : a   relocation is `dest:=src` in assignment , copy is `dest=src`, move is `dest=std::move(src)`  ( well.. cpp syntax is my choice because im too entrenched in its quirks but im open to other systems of syntax for all languages  as long as E colon code can just compile as C colon code with a file rename and it gains the votes , for example cpp2 or rust )
+// note : a   relocation is `dest=pass src` or `dest=src` in assignment , copy is `dest=clone src`, move is `dest= move src`  ( well.. cpp syntax is my choice because im too entrenched in its quirks but im open to other systems of syntax for all languages  as long as E colon code can just compile as C colon code with a file rename and it gains the votes , for example cpp2 or rust )

 //... many other for variants to help build readable and reliable abstractions.